Last Updated on February 19, 2021 by Inspire Malibu

-With 20 states legalizing the medicinal use of marijuana, and Colorado and Washington’s landmark passages of recreational usage, pot is all over the news.
+With over 30 states legalizing the medicinal use of marijuana, and Colorado and Washington’s landmark passages of recreational usage, pot is all over the news.
 More than 80 million Americans over the age of 12 have tried marijuana at least once making it the most used illegal drug in the country.

 Tetrahydrcannabinol (THC) is the psychoactive ingredient in marijuana.
 It enters the bloodstream and attaches itself to cannabinoid receptors in the brain, located in the section of the brain that influences pleasure, sensory and time perception, thinking and concentration.

 Today’s modern strains of marijuana are much more potent than those in ‘60s when pot usage started gaining pop culture notoriety and acceptance.
 In the 1980s, THC concentration averaged 4 percent, compared to 15 percent today, according to the National Institute on Drug Abuse.
 Premium strains can push the percentage into the high 20s, making marijuana addiction a reality.

 With so much pot available, it’s not surprising that an estimated 9 percent of users are addicted to marijuana, and could potentially be diagnosed with Cannabis Use Disorder, as outlined in the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).